kharitonov-egor/floridawrittentest.xyz/README.md

 2. Add function to skip questions or buttons to go to next / previous question
 3. Make next question random
 4. Make local storage contain current question index to then use if after page refresh
+5. Add "to main page" button in questions.html

 ### Advanced